 Both safety and quality are essential for free speech online

-Parler is just one example of what can happen when a platform uses too little moderation.
+Parler is just one example of what can happen when a platform uses too little content moderation.
 Instead of providing a safe haven for free speech, the platform let everything in—including the harmful content that ultimately led to its ban.

 A baseline of moderation is essential for free speech online.
 Communities that use effective moderation can reduce toxicity, leading to higher quality conversations where more people can have their voices heard.